venkatesh-cs/calculator-behavior/Subtraction.md

 when a user subtracts a number from 0 then the result is equal to (-1 * number)

-Scenario: Subtract a postive number from a negative number
+Scenario: Subtract a positive number from a negative number

 Given calculator is turned on and it is capable of handling negative numbers when a user subtracts a positive number from a negative number